opea-project/GenAIExamples/DocSum/docker_compose/intel/cpu/xeon/README.md

         "type":"text", "messages": "Text Embeddings Inference (TEI) is a toolkit for deploying and serving open source text embeddings and sequence classification models.
 TEI enables high-performance extraction for the most popular models, including FlagEmbedding, Ember, GTE and E5."
         }'
    ```

-Following the validation of all aforementioned microservices, we are now prepared to construct a mega-service.

 > More detailed tests can be found here ```cd GenAIExamples/DocSum/test```